gonikisgo/2025/_posts/2025-04-28-imagenet-flaws.md

 2. **Annotation process**.
 The preliminary labels were then reviewed by MTurk workers, who were only asked to confirm whether the object with the given label was present in the image.
 Notably, no alternative labels were suggested, such as other similar classes.
 The MTurkers were shown the target synset definition and a link to Wikipedia.

 **ImageNet-1k** was constructed later.
 It consists of three sets: a *training set* with over 1 million images, a *validation set* with 50,000 images, and a *test set* with 100,000 images.
-The training set is drawn from ImageNet.
+The training set is drawn from the original ImageNet.
 Images for the evaluation subsets were obtained through a process that tried to replicate the one used for the ImageNet.
 The new data were collected up to three years later than training data and then they were randomly split between the validation and test sets.

- ImageNet links each image category to a specific noun **WordNet** synset.
+ ImageNet links each image category to a specific noun, a **WordNet** synset.
 WordNet is a comprehensive lexical database of English.
 It organizes nouns, verbs, adjectives, and adverbs into cognitive synonym sets, or synsets, each representing a unique concept (see the official [website](https://wordnet.princeton.edu/)).

 Each **synset** consists of one or more terms referred to as synonyms, for example *"church, church building"*.
 However, this is not true in all cases.
 For example, consider the synset *"diaper, nappy, napkin"*.
-Even though the first terms are synonyms, the third one is not.
-Moreover, there are cases where the same term belongs to more than one synset, e.g. there are two synsets named *"crane"* — one defining a bird and the second a machine.
+Even though the first two terms are synonyms, the third one is not.
+Moreover, there are cases (homonymes) where the same term belongs to more than one synset, e.g. there are two synsets named *"crane"* — one defining a bird and the second one a machine, without any disambiguation within the synset name.
 In ImageNet-1k they are separate classes.
 Think about the consequences for zero-shot classification with vision-language models (VLMs) like CLIP<d-cite key="15"/>.

 We will demonstrate some issues related to dataset construction with a few examples.